bilkoh/stranger-ttys/posts/npm-dependents.md

   url: '/images/cover-images/npm-dependents.jpg'
 ---

-npm-depedents - A script to list all packages which depend on a specific node package
+npm-dependents - A script to list all packages which depend on a specific node package

 [[Github repo]](https://github.com/bilkoh/npm-dependents)